Conava/labserver/README.md

 https://localhost:<port>
 ```

-Replace `3000` with the port number specified during the server start.
+Replace <port> with the port number specified during the server start.
+Default is 3000

 ## Development